 A: Absolutely!
 Our vision statement says that we are “seeking to be God’s heart to this community.”
 We care deeply about our community and are actively involved in seeking its welfare, serving our community, and introducing people to Christ.
-We sponsor a “Backpack Food Ministry Program” at nearby Brookfield Elementary School, helping the 55 percent of children there who are on free or reduced lunch to eat over the weekend.

 Several of our members go to downtown D.C. on Thursday nights to feed the homeless, pray for them, and share Christ through a ministry called the “Least of These.”
 We also offer ESL and FriendSpeak classes to help people improve their English and learn the gospel.